Message-Based Integration Modeling

 - On the diagram, select Add to Diagram, and choose the existing

-you want to send. - Right-click on the service
+Integration Commandyou want to send. - Right-click on the service

-, select Publish Integration Command, and left-click theIntegration Command
+Command, select Publish Integration Command, and left-click theIntegration Commandto link them. - Right-click on the

-association and select Map to Message. - Map the relevant data between the service
+Publish Integration Commandassociation and select Map to Message. - Map the relevant data between the service

 Tip

-you are looking for is not available in the Add to Diagram dialog, ensure you have added the Package
+If the Integration Command you are looking for is not available in the Add to Diagram dialog, ensure you have added the Package containing the Integration Command as a reference to the Services Package.

 Create an Integration Command

-To create an Integration Command
+To create an Integration Command:

 - Add a new

-.
+Integration Commandto any diagram in theServices Designer.
 This typically represents an integration message your application will send. - Name your

-. - Right-click on the
+Integration Command. - Right-click on the

-and select Add Property to start modeling the data structure of the message. - Add additional data types as needed:
+Integration Commandand select Add Property to start modeling the data structure of the message. - Add additional data types as needed:

 - Eventing DTO - for modeling complex child objects.